MATHS 763 : Advanced Partial Differential Equations

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 3 hours of lectures, no tutorial, 4 hours of reading and thinking about the content and 3 hours of work on assignments and/or test preparation.
+Students are expected to spend 10 hours per week (for 15 weeks) on this course.
+For this course, you can expect a total of 36 hours of lectures, 60 hours of reading and thinking about the content and 54 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).